1802 Bailey Ave,

 Reading, writing, and the arts are integrated into all subjects (including math and science), and humanities courses are built around overarching essential questions that allow for thematic connections across disciplines.

-CGLA’s design includes providing a MacBook laptop to each girl to support learning at school and, ultimately, foster 24/7 learning opportunities.
+CGLA’s design includes providing a Chromebook laptop to each girl to support learning at school and, ultimately, foster 24/7 learning opportunities.
 A robust classroom technology program fosters girls’ acquisition of technology skills vital for academic and career success.

 CGLA expands the boundaries of learning beyond the classroom by using the City of Chattanooga as an extended learning and teaching laboratory.
 Through partnerships with business, civic, and cultural organizations, CGLA girls participate in learning expeditions that are grounded in curriculum and linked to state standards.
 For example, science students have visited Shuptrine Fine Arts Gallery to study color and light theory and Stone Source to learn about rock types and the engineering process for various stone products.
 Community partners also serve as supplemental educators and mentors and provide girls with “real world” settings for educational experiences.